sonertari/SSLproxy/README.md

 You can append an asterisk `*` to the fields in filtering rules for substring matching.
 Otherwise, the filter searches for an exact match with the field in the rule.
-The filter uses binary search trees (BST) for exact match and linked lists for substring match.
-So, filtering rules should be written using exact matches instead of substring matches, as much as possible.
-Because BST search must be faster than substring search over linked lists.
+The filter uses B-tree data structure, a self-balancing tree for exact match, and linked list for substring match.
+So, filtering rules should be written using exact matches instead of substring matches, as much as possible, because B-tree search must be faster than substring search over a linked list.

 The ordering of filtering rules is important.
 The ordering of from, to, and log parts is not important.
 The ordering of log actions is not important.